platform9/support-locker/emp/custom-evm-ami/README.md

 # EVM AMI Builder

 This directory contains a Packer template and related configuration files to create pre-configured Amazon Machine Images (AMIs) compatible with the EMP product.
-The resulting AMIs are optimized for running the EVM software with pre-installed dependencies and utilities.
+The resulting AMIs are optimized for running the EVMs with pre-installed dependencies and utilities.

 ---